Incremental Learning of Structured Memory via Closed-Loop Transcription: Method

-Now considering all $k$ classes together, we have two sets of features: the features $\Z = f(\X, \theta)$ for the original data $\X$ and those $\hat \Z = f(\hat \X(\theta,\eta), \theta) $ for replayed data $\hat \X = g(\Z(\theta), \eta)$, through a ``closed-loop'' transcription: Then by combining the above two rate reduction objectives, \cite{dai2021closedloop} has shown that by solving the following {\em minimax program}: -2mm one can learn a good LDR $\Z$ when optimized jointly for all $k$ classes.
+one can learn a good LDR $\Z$ when optimized jointly for all $k$ classes.
 The learned representation $\Z$ has clear incoherent linear subspace structures in the feature space which makes them very convenient to use for subsequent tasks (both discriminative and generative).